We would like to share something very well written by a fellow breeder regarding the huge demand for Golden Retriever Puppies during this Pandemic:

 Reputable Golden Retriever Breeders get ‘Health Clearances’

-Occasionally, a reputable breeder may breed a dog or a bitch prior to 2 with an OFA preliminary certificate.
+Occasionally, a reputable breeder may breed a dog or a bitch prior to 2 with OFA Hip/Elbow preliminary certificates.
 All that means is that the animal was not 24 months of age when the test was performed .
-In that case they will have the preliminary reports from the Orthopedic Foundation For Animals (OFA) for hips and elbows.
+In that case they will have the preliminary reports from the Orthopedic Foundation For Animals (OFA) for hips and elbows which is graded personally by Dr Keller who is the head of OFA.
 These reports are extremely reliable with regards to OFA Grades of Fair, Good and Excellent and given the high cost associated with X-rays and exposure to radiation, we have no issue with using preliminary OFA findings of at least a Fair, Good or Excellent. https://www.ofa.org/about/policies/preliminary-evaluations

 Therefore, request copies of the OFA hip, elbow, heart and eye clearances for the sire and dam of any litter or puppy that is offered for sale.
 A reputable Golden Retriever breeder will be able to produce the OFA certificates or reports from a board certified radiologist, board certified cardiologist and a board certified ophthalmologist.